 The Compensation Committee grants long-term incentive compensation pursuant to the Stock Incentive Plans.
 While long-term incentive compensation may be paid under the Stock Incentive Plans in the form of stock option awards, performance share units, and restricted or fully vested stock awards, currently all of the long-term incentive awards granted pursuant to such plans (other than to outside directors) are in the form of stock options or performance share units.
 In granting long-term incentives in the form of stock option awards and performance share units, the Compensation Committee considers as recipients employees who have demonstrated capacity for contributing to the Company's goals.
-No grants of time-based restricted stock awards have been granted since May 2015, or are contemplated.
+No grants of time-based restricted stock awards have been granted since May 2015, nor are any contemplated.
 In all cases, the long-term equity awards are intended to encourage employees to act as owners of the business, further aligning their interests with those of stockholders.

 The Compensation Committee grants stock option awards with an exercise price at no less than 100% of fair market value of Capital Stock on the date granted.
-Since 2006, stock option awards vest ratably over three years, thus providing value to the Company's employees only if the share price increases after the date such awards were granted and the employees remain employed for a significant period of time.
+Stock option awards vest ratably over three years, thus providing value to the Company's employees only if the share price increases after the date such awards were granted and the employees remain employed for a significant period of time.
 Options awarded in November 2015 or later carry a term of five years; those granted previously had a ten-year term.

-Performance share units vest based on targeted criteria, including a three-year Adjusted EPS target and a three-year relative Total Shareholder Return ("TSR") performance metric.
-In February 2019, the Compensation Committee granted performance-based share units under the 2015 Plan.
+Performance share units vest based on targeted criteria, including a three-year cumulative Adjusted EPS target and a three-year relative Total Shareholder Return ("TSR") performance metric.
+In February 2022, the Compensation Committee granted performance-based share units under the 2018 Plan.
 Upon vesting, each unit is converted to one share of Capital Stock.
-Depending on the Company's performance as measured by the three-year growth rate in Adjusted EPS and three-year TSR as compared with the Peer Group, the shares earned will vary between 0% and 200% of the target grants.